Huntington Library: Botanical gardens

 The Huntington's botanical gardens cover 120 acre and showcase plants from around the world.
 Huntington worked to make them thrive in the generous California climate.
 Today his many projects of horticulture live on, providing opportunities for botanical research and for enjoyment.
 The gardens are divided into more than a dozen themes, including the Australian Garden, Camellia Collection, Children's Garden, Desert Garden, Herb Garden, Japanese Garden, Lily Ponds, North Vista, Palm Garden, Rose Garden, the Shakespeare Garden, Subtropical and Jungle Garden, and the Chinese Garden (Liu Fang Yuan 流芳園 or the Garden of Flowing Fragrance).

 The Rose Hills Foundation Conservatory for Botanical Science has a large tropical plant collection, as well as a carnivorous plants wing.
 The Huntington has a program to protect and propagate endangered plant species.
-In 1999, 2002, 2009, 2010, 2014, 2018, 2019, 2020 and 2021, specimens of Amorphophallus titanum, or the odiferous "corpse flower", bloomed at the facility.
-There were a total of fourteen corpse flowers bloomed at Huntington since 1999.
-Three flowers opened in July, 2021.
+In 1999, 2002, 2009, 2010, 2014, 2018, 2019, 2020, 2021 and 2025 specimens of Amorphophallus titanum, or the odiferous "corpse flower", bloomed at the facility.
+There were a total of fifteen corpse flowers bloomed at Huntington since 1999.
+Three flowers opened in July 2021.

 The Camellia Collection, recognized as an International Camellia Garden of Excellence, includes nearly eighty different camellia species and some 1,200 cultivated varieties, many of them rare and historic.
 The Rose Garden contains approximately 1,200 cultivars (4,000 individual plants) arranged historically to trace the development of roses from ancient to modern times.

-Chinese Garden (Liu Fang Yuan 流芳園)
+Chinese Garden

-A Chinese garden, the largest outside of China, was dedicated on February 26, 2008 after artisans from Suzhou, China spent some six months at Huntington to construct the first phase of the newest facility.
+A Chinese garden, the largest outside of China, was dedicated on February 26, 2008, after artisans from Suzhou, China spent some six months at Huntington to construct the first phase of the newest facility.
 On 4.9 ha at the northwest corner of the Huntington, the garden features man-made lakes ("Pond of Reflected Greenery" and "Lake of Reflected Fragrance") with pavilions connected by bridges.
 Unique Chinese names are assigned to many of the facilities in the garden, such as the tea house, known as the "Hall of the Jade Camellia".
 Other pavilions are the "Love for the Lotus Pavilion", "Terrace of the Jade Mirror", and "Pavilion of the Three Friends".
 The initial phase cost $18.3 million to build.

-The second phase, which includes the "Clear and Transcendent Pavilion (Qing Yue Tai 清越臺)", "Lingering Clouds Peak (Liu Yun Xiu 留雲岫)" (with a waterfall), "Waveless Boat (Bu Bo Xiao Ting 不波小艇)", "Crossing through Fragrance" bridge and the "Cloud Steps" bridge, opened on March 8, 2014.
+The second phase, which includes the "Clear and Transcendent Pavilion", "Lingering Clouds Peak" with a waterfall, Waveless Boat, "Crossing through Fragrance" bridge and the "Cloud Steps" bridge, opened on March 8, 2014.
 There were other pavilions, including the "Flowery Brush Studio", and structures completed under phase two.
 A place to display its large collections of penjing and bonsai has completed.